MicrosoftDocs/Viva/WorkplaceAnalytics/breadcrumb/Hybrid-partners/Partner-setup.md

 ms.topic: get-started-article
 localization_priority: normal
 ms.prod: wpa
 ---
+# Workplace Analytics partner solution setup

 Workplace Analytics requires Office 365 storage mailbox data in Exchange Online.
 If your organization uses on-premises Exchange for mailbox storage, you'll need to either migrate to Exchange Online or use a partner solution to connect Workplace Analytics to your organization's email and calendar metadata.

 If you want to use a partner solution to connect Workplace Analytics to your on-premises Exchange mailbox data, you must meet the following system requirements and then complete the following setup steps.

-### System requirements for a partner solution setup
+## System requirements for a partner solution setup

 **On-Premises Exchange configuration**